How to Make Centipede Grass Thicker and Fuller

 4. Aerate compacted soils

-Aerating solid soils create air spaces that allow oxygen penetration to facilitate other processes such as transporting essential nutrients to where they are needed to grow thicker grass blades.
+Aerating solid soils create air spaces that allow oxygen penetration to facilitate other processes, such as transporting essential nutrients to where they are needed to grow thicker grass blades.

 Aerate the lawn once per year at the beginning of summer.
 You can use a core aerator to loosen the soil or rake them using a hand rake.